 In general, most patients can return to their daily activities after one to two weeks, although the final result may take several months to be fully appreciated.
 At IMAGN Institute, we provide our patients with personalized follow-up throughout the recovery process, regardless of the type of rhinoplasty they have chosen.

 The decision between open or closed rhinoplasty should be made in conjunction with your surgeon, after a detailed evaluation of your aesthetic and functional needs.
 At IMAGN Institute, our team takes the time to discuss the options with each patient and determine the best approach to achieve natural and harmonious results.
+Choosing between open or closed rhinoplasty does not depend only on the type of scar, but also on the result you want to achieve and the complexity of your case.

 If you are considering rhinoplasty and are unsure which technique is best for you, we invite you to book a consultation at IMAGN Institute.
 Our team is here to guide you through every step of the process, ensuring you receive the most appropriate and personalized treatment for you.